-- Have signs and symptoms of moderate to severe mental health issues, with or without co-occurring AOD issues; and - Require access to stable accommodation.
+The Program will provide support to young people aged 16 to 24 years who have signs and symptoms of moderate to severe mental health issues, with or without co-occurring AOD issues.

 The Program will operate in the Perth Metropolitan area but is not restricted to metropolitan residents as long as the individual is willing and able to move to a metropolitan location.